Grandia – 1997 Developer Interviews

 There’s fighting games that display your score, right?
 So that when you use a special move or perform a combo, you get a higher score.
 That gets players fired up too, and allows them to readily evaluate their performance.
 I want Grandia to feel like that.

 It seems to me that RPGs lately have been been taking the fighting more and more out of the players’ hands.
 Battles are starting to feel like repetitive grinding.
-You fight to gain levels or you fight to receive items, but those rewards of battle only come after a long span of time.
+You fight to gain levels or get items, but those rewards only come after a long span of time.
 However, I don’t think battles are like that by nature.
 Winning a fight should give you cause to celebrate in that moment.
 That’s why, with Grandia, I worked on some ways to let the player experience that joy of victory more immediately.

 Miyaji: There’s a lot of RPGs out now that use polygons for the towns and overworld.
 All of them are enjoyable to look at, but they aren’t fun to interact with.
 Take, for example, a barrel in a town.
 If you’ve played RPGs, your first instinct is to search that barrel.
 But lately, there’s been a lot of RPGs that create all these suspicious places, but the players can’t interact with any of them!
 In Grandia, even if that barrel had nothing in it, you’re able to roll it around, or get some kind of message as feedback to the player.